WalmartDigital/digital-guidelines/how-to-contribute.md

 ---
-title: "About your contributions to Walmart Digital content"
+title: "How to Contribute"
-description: "@dmunozgaete"
+description: "About your contributions to Walmart Digital content"
 ---

 ### Minor corrections